adamyen/calorieapp_frontend/README.md

 Then enter below command for both the terminals to start the app:
 ### npm start

-# Getting Started with Create React App
+# Helping commands for React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).